-A lot of trigger point pain can be completely relieved with a surprisingly small amount of simple self-massage with your own thumbs or cheap tools like a tennis ball.
-Although trigger points can get amazingly nasty, most are fairly easy to find and get rid of with a just little rubbing.
+A lot of trigger point pain can be relieved with a surprisingly small amount of simple self-massage with your own thumbs or cheap tools like a tennis ball.
+Although trigger points can be amazingly nasty, most are fairly easy to find and get rid of with a just little rubbing.

-The pain may be more of a phantom than something wrong with the tissue.4 It may be relatively easy to change with massage because there’s not much to “fix” — just a sensation to change.
+The pain may be more of a sensory phantom than something wrong with the tissue.4 It may be relatively easy to change with massage because there’s not much to “fix” — just a sensation to change.

-Also, isolated trigger points are probably much easier to manage — neurologically simpler.6 If the problem is limited to one body part, there’s a better chance of dealing with it.
+Isolated trigger points are probably much easier to manage — neurologically simpler.6 If the problem is limited to one body part, there’s a better chance of dealing with it.

 Here are a bunch more basic tips …

 Rub in what way?
 For simplicity, either simply press on the trigger point directly and hold for a while (10–100 seconds), or apply small kneading strokes, either circular or back and forth, and don’t worry about the direction of the muscle fibres.
 Really, anything goes.
-But, if you happen to know the direction of the muscle fibres — sometimes it’s obvious — then stroke parallel to the fibres as though you are trying to elongate them, because it might be more effective.
+But, if you happen to know the direction of the muscle fibres — sometimes it’s obvious — then stroke parallel to the fibres as though you are trying to elongate them, because that might be more effective.

 What should it feel like?
 Pressure on a muscle knot should generally be clear and strong and satisfying; it should have a relieving, welcome quality.
 This is “good pain.”
 Massage is a conversation with your nervous system.
 So you want it to have the right tone.
 Friendly and helpful!
 Not shouty and rude.If you are wincing or gritting your teeth, you probably need to be more gentle.
 You need to be able to relax.
 See the next section for more information about how trigger point massage should feel.

 Rub where?
 For basic self-treatment, you can trust your instincts: rub where it hurts!
 Do explore for sensitive spots, but you can limit your exploration to a fairly small area of muscle tissue around the “epicentre” of your symptoms.
 So, for instance, if the top of your shoulder aches, search for trigger points mainly in the top of your shoulder.
-You will not necessarily be able to feel a bump or “knot” in your muscle, so don’t worry too much about that.
+(You will not necessarily be able to feel a bump or “knot” in your muscle, so don’t worry too much about that.)

 The goal of self-massage for trigger points is to achieve a “release.”
 What is trigger point “release” and what does it feel like?
 How do you measure success?
 It mostly refers to an easing of sensitivity of the trigger point, and/or a softening of the tissue texture — the melting of the knot.

 For beginners, don’t worry about the details: just stimulate the trigger point, and trust that you probably achieved a release, or a partial release, and then wait for the trigger point to calm down.
-Over the next several hours, if you were successful, you will notice a distinct reduction in symptoms — mission accomplished.
-(Often success is most obvious the next morning.If you were successful, you will notice a distinct reduction in symptoms over the next several hours — mission accomplished.
+If you were successful, you will notice a reduction in symptoms within several hours, often the next morning.If you were successful, you will notice a reduction in symptoms within several hours, often the next morning.

 Good pain?
 With easy trigger points, successful release is typically associated with “good pain” — that clear, strong, and satisfying sensation that is somehow both painful and relieving.
-It is positive in the same sense that throwing up is positive: it’s not exactly pleasant, and yet your body “knows” that it needs and wants that much pressure.
+It is positive in the same sense that barfing is positive: it’s not pleasant, and yet your body “knows” that it needs and wants that much pressure.
 Usually, if you feel “good pain,” a trigger point release is more likely.